top of page

 THE PHILOSOPHY OF SIMPLE THINGS...

-The pleasure of minimal aesthetics and expert craftsmanship are the foundations of Robert Morrissey Woodworks.
+The pleasure of minimal aesthetics and expert craftsmanship are the foundations of Philomath Woodworks.

 Robert Stephen Morrissey combines centuries-old traditional Japanese woodworking techniques with his well-known expertise in mid-century Modern, Shaker and Craftsman furniture to offer this new line of unique, lovingly-handmade and naturally-finished wood designs for your home.
 Drawing on his study with the famed Japanese woodworker, Toshio Odate, Robert imbues the philosophy of simplicity and the beauty of tradition into his pieces.
 The result of each is a one-of-a-kind, simple, clean and honest sculptural furniture work of art and function.